qulle/wikis/wiki-git-commands.md

 ### Pull
 ```
 $ git fetch                                         # Check if any new changes have been made in remote
-$ git merge <BRANCH-NAME-TO-MERGE-INTO-CURRENT>     # Insert changes from one branch into the current branch
+$ git merge <branch-name-to-merge-info-current>     # Insert changes from one branch into the current branch
 $ git pull                                          # Try download any changes from remote, alias for git fetch and git merge
 ```